networkop/tkng/content/services/clusterIP/dataplane/iptables.md

 The default mode of operation for `kube-proxy` is `iptables`, as it provides support for a wider set of operating systems without requiring extra kernel modules and has a "good enough" performance characteristics for the majority of small to medium-sized clusters.

 This area of Kubernetes networking is one of the most poorly documented.
 On the one hand, there are [blogposts](https://medium.com/google-cloud/understanding-kubernetes-networking-services-f0cb48e4cc82) that cover parts of the `kube-proxy` dataplane, on the other hand there's an amazing [diagram](https://docs.google.com/drawings/d/1MtWL8qRTs6PlnJrW4dh8135_S9e2SaawT410bJuoBPk/edit) created by [Tim Hockin](https://twitter.com/thockin) that shows a complete logical flow of packet forwarding decisions but provides very little context and is quite difficult to trace for specific flows.
-The goal of this article to bridge the gap between these two extremes and provide a high level of detail while maintaining an easily consumable format.
+The goal of this article is to bridge the gap between these two extremes and provide a high level of detail while maintaining an easily consumable format.

 So for demonstration purposes, we'll use the following topology with a "web" deployment and two pods scheduled on different worker nodes.
 The packet forwarding logic for ClusterIP-type services has two distinct paths within the dataplane, which is what we're gonna be focusing on next: